mariabeatrizsilva/binary-star-system/README.md

-# binary-star-system
+# Binary Star System

-A binary star system with a non-circumbinary planet
+Physically-accurate model of a binary star system with a non-circumbinary planet.